-The latest version of this document is available in electronic format at www.caa.co.uk/skywaycode, where you may also register for e-mail notification of amendments.
+The latest version of this document is available in electronic format at www.caa.co.uk/skywaycode.

 For best results when viewing on a tablet, save the Skyway Code to your device.
 Then download the Adobe Acrobat reader app from the Google Play or Apple App stores and open the Code up with the reader app.